leggedrobotics/viplanner/README.md

 ## Training

-Here an overview of the steps involved in training the policy.
+Here is an overview of the steps involved in training the policy.
 For more detailed instructions, please refer to [TRAINING.md](TRAINING.md).

 0. Training Data Generation <br>
 Training data is generated from the [Matterport 3D](https://github.com/niessner/Matterport), [Carla](https://carla.org/) and [NVIDIA Warehouse](https://docs.omniverse.nvidia.com/isaacsim/latest/tutorial_static_assets.html) using IsaacLab.
-For detailed instruction on how to install the extension and run the data collection script, please see [here](omniverse/README.md)
+For detailed instructions on how to install the extension and run the data collection script, please see [here](omniverse/README.md)

 1. Build Cost-Map <br>
 The first step in training the policy is to build a cost-map from the available depth and semantic data.
 A cost-map is a representation of the environment where each cell is assigned a cost value indicating its traversability.
-The cost-map guides the optimization, therefore, is required to be differentiable.
-Cost-maps are built using the [cost-builder](viplanner/cost_builder.py) with configs [here](viplanner/config/costmap_cfg.py), given a pointcloud of the environment with semantic information (either from simultion or real-world information).
+The cost-map guides the optimization, therefore, it is required to be differentiable.
+Cost-maps are built using the [cost-builder](viplanner/cost_builder.py) with configs [here](viplanner/config/costmap_cfg.py), given a pointcloud of the environment with semantic information (either from simulation or real-world information).
 The point-cloud of the simulated environments can be generated with the [reconstruction-script](viplanner/depth_reconstruct.py) with config [here](viplanner/config/costmap_cfg.py).

 2. Training <br>
 Once the cost-map is constructed, the next step is to train the policy.
-The policy is a machine learning model that learns to make decisions based on the depth and semantic measurements.
+The policy is a machine learning model that learns to make decisions based on depth and semantic measurements.
 An example training script can be found [here](viplanner/train.py) with configs [here](viplanner/config/learning_cfg.py)

 3. Evaluation <br>
 Performance assessment can be performed on simulation and real-world data.
-The policy will be evaluated regarding multiple metrics such as distance to goal, average and maximum cost, path length.
+The policy will be evaluated regarding multiple metrics such as distance to the goal, average and maximum cost, and path length.
 In order to let the policy be executed on anymal in simulation, please refer to [Omniverse Extension](./omniverse/README.md)

 ### Model Download